Skip to content

 const tapDefect: <number, string, never, void, never, never>(self: Effect.Effect<number, string, never>, f: (cause: Cause<never>) => Effect.Effect<void, never, never>) => Effect.Effect<...> (+1 overload)

-Specifically inspects non-recoverable failures or defects in an effect (i.e., one or more `Die` causes).
+The tapDefect function specifically inspects non-recoverable failures or defects (i.e., one or more Die causes) in an effect.

 tapDefect